MartinPacker/filterCSV/README.md

     filterCSV promote 2 < input.csv > output.csv

 The nodes at level 1 are deleted and all their direct children move up to level 1.
 These children might be the root of subtrees.
 All nodes in the subtrees are also promoted by 1 level.

+####  Computing Statistics About A Mind Map

+If you specify `stats` it will write basic statistics to an output file in one of the following forms:

+* Flat file - if you specify `stats text`
+* HTML table - if you specify `stats html`
+* Markdown table - if you specify `stats markdown`
+* Comma-Separated Value (CSV) - if you specify `stats csv`

+The statistics are (for each level):

+* Number of nodes at that level
+* Number of distinct text values at that level

+Here is an example - produced by specifying `stats text`:

+    Level Nodes Distinct Nodes
+        0     2              1
+        1     2              2
+        2     1              1
+        3     1              1

 ### Input Files